-Former Director of Public Affairs, Cybersecurity and Infrastructure Security Agency (CISA).
-Former White House Director of Rapid Response, Bush Administration
+Former Director of Public Affairs, Cybersecurity and Infrastructure Security Agency (CISA); Former White House Director of Rapid Response, Bush Administration - Spring '21

 Prior to working at CISA, Sara has held several prominent positions in government and campaigns.
 She served as Director of Rapid Response in the White House under President George W. Bush and a Communications Director in the United States House of Representatives.
 She has led communications on federal and state level campaigns, including Senator Ron Johnson’s initial 2010 victory and in the Chairman’s office and press shop at the Republican National Committee in 2010, 2014 and 2016 campaign cycles.

 Sara has also gained valuable experience leading public affairs campaigns in the private sector at the Association of Equipment Manufacturers and DDC Public Affairs.

 Sara attended Indiana University in Bloomington, Indiana and is a native of Huntington Woods, Michigan.

 Sara Sendek's discussion group will focus on "Democracy, Dissent, and Disinformation".